DeBraid/investing-notes/clay-disruption.md

-Theory of Disruption Clay Christenssen https://www.youtube.com/watch?v=rpkoCZ4vBSI
+#Theory of Disruption Clay Christenssen
+https://www.youtube.com/watch?v=rpkoCZ4vBSI

-Uses case study of steel industry!
+## Uses case study of steel industry!

-Massive, integrated steel companies ($10 billion in start up cap today).

-vs. mini mills (melt scrap).
-They be used to make steel of any quality for 20% lower costs.
+Massive, integrated steel companies ($10 billion in start up cap today) were forced to compete vs. mini mills.
+These mini-mills would melt scrap steel and make steel for 20% lower costs than a larger integrated mill.

-Despite this, not a single large integrated company has used this strategy.
-Steel market is comprised of tiers.

-Until 1979, when price of re-bar steel dropped 20% almost overnight.
+In 1979, competition became so fierce among these low-cost mini-mill that price of re-bar steel dropped 20% almost overnight.

+This was the first domino to fall as rebar is the lowest quality steel product, thus has lowest profit margins.
+Easy for executives to drop these products from their production since lowest tier steel yields lowest margins, and thus they were 'migrating upwards' and increasing their return on equity/RoIC.

+With greater margin as quality rises (rebar < angle iron < structural steel < rolled steel), the smaller competitors moved upstream to gain share in higher-margin businesses.
+Thus a *race for yield* (in industry, not fixed income investing) created a feedback loop where large integrated mills were happy to exit the rebar business yielding 7% margins in favour of concentrating investment in angle iron at 10-12% margin.

-Strategy simple: low cost only works as long as high cost competition exists in the market.
+> Strategy simple: low cost strategy only works as long as high cost competitor in the market.

 Once the last high-cost integrated mill left the re-bar business, prices collapsed and the mini-mills beat each other up until costs plummeted.